 - Line managers must provide their staff with the opportunity to take their full annual leave entitlement for the year; a line manager must allow a staff member to take at least two weeks of his or her annual leave entitlement in a continuous period.

-- Unless approval is given by their line manager to do otherwise under section 8, all staff must take their annual leave entitlement within 12 months of the date on which the entitlement fell due.
+- Unless approval is given by their line manager to do otherwise under clause 8 of this policy, all staff must take their annual leave entitlement within 12 months of the date on which the entitlement fell due.

 - Wherever possible, the timing of annual leave should be determined by agreement between the staff member and his or her line manager; where agreement cannot be reached, the relevant line manager has authority to direct the staff member to take annual leave over a specified period provided that the staff member is given at least 14 days notice of the start of the leave period.